OGLE-2016-BLG-1195Lb: A Sub-Neptune Beyond the Snow Line of an M-dwarf Confirmed by Keck AO: Keck Follow-up of OGLE-2016-BLG-1195

-Proceeding with the 2020 epoch of data from Osiris, we generate individual jackknife frames.
-This method (\citet{Quenouille1949, Quenouille1956, Tukey1958}), works by stacking $\rm N-1$ frames, where N is the number of total frames (for this event N=14).
-Therefore, we produce 14 different stacks of 13 frames, since one frame is removed each time.
-All the frames were of similar quality, therefore we did not find it necessary to remove the combination without the reference frame.
-The standard error of parameter $x$ can be found using:

-where N is the number of stacked images, $x_i$ is the parameter measured in each of the stacked images, and $\overline{x}$ is the mean of $x$ for all N stacked images.

-On each jackknife frame we used a PSF fitting routine to detect the lens, which we expect to be partially resolved.
-The analysis is done using DAOPHOT, which is a widely used PSF fitting routine developed by \citet{Stetson1987}.
-A more detailed description of how we apply DAOPHOT in our analysis can be found in \citet{Bhattacharya2018, Terrry2021}.
-A modified version of the DAOPHOT package is used which incorporates Markov Chain Monte Carlo (MCMC) sampling on the pixel grid surrounding the blended targets.
-This modified version was first used in \cite{Terrry2021}.
+On each of the 15 jackknife frames we used a PSF fitting routine to detect the lens, which we expect to be partially resolved and relatively faint compared to the source.
+The analysis is done using a modified version of the DAOPHOT-II package \citep{Stetson1987}.
+We call this \textit{DAOPHOT-MCMC}, as it runs Markov Chain Monte Carlo (MCMC) sampling on the target star.
+Additional details of this MCMC routine are outlined in \cite{Terrry2021}.

-The first step in this process is to build an empirical PSF model using the stars in the field of our narrow-frame combined Keck image taken in 2020.
-This PSF model will then be fitted to our target (source and lens) star.
-The stars chosen to build the PSF model are all towards the center of the field where image distortion is the least.
-In addition, we choose single stars that are bright and similar in their PSF shapes to the target star.
-We found that the target star had some excess flux towards the South East which could be misinterpreted as another star, however this feature was seen in all single stars in the field of similar brightness, and disappeared when a single-star model was fit to them.
+The first step in the \textit{DAOPHOT-MCMC} routine is to build an empirical PSF model using single bright stars in the field of the 15 jackknife frames.
+The stars chosen are located toward the center of the field where image distortion is the least.
+Using the same reference stars, a different PSF model is built for each of the jackknife frames because the shape of the PSF varies from image to image.
+These variations contribute to the astrometric and photometric errors described further in Section \ref{mcmc+jkkf}.

-To study our target star and avoid contamination we had to remove the nearby bright star which is $\sim$200 mas North West of our target (see panel B in Figure \ref{fig:1195residualdaophot}).
-This was done using DAOPHOT's SUBSTAR routine.
-Passing the image through DAOPHOT produced a clear feature in the single-star residual image, which can be seen in panel C in Figure \ref{fig:1195residualdaophot}.
-Then we fit a two-star PSF model to the target which produces a featureless residual which is shown in panel D of Figure \ref{fig:1195residualdaophot}.
-This fitting routine gives best fit values from the MCMC chain.
-The errors were calculated using a ``$\rm MCMC+Jackknife$" method, which is described in the following section.
+We tested three PSF models, each of which had a different combination of reference stars.
+The selected stars had to be bright, but not saturated, single and close to the area of the target star which is at the center of the frame.
+This narrowed our list down to 3-5 stars, therefore there is some overlap between the models.
+To determine which PSF model to use, we compared their ``chi" values, which is the normalised root-mean-square of the residuals that are left.
+PSF model 1 had a chi = 0.0543, model 2 a chi = 0.0533, and model 3 a chi = 0.0553.
+Therefore, we continued with model 2, which had the lowest value.